Partnership: Partnership agreements

-In order to come into being, every partnership necessarily involves a partnership agreement, even if it has not been reduced to writing.
-In common law jurisdictions a written partnership agreement is not legally required, but partners may benefit from a partnership agreement that articulates the important terms of the relationship between them.
+To come into being, every partnership necessarily involves a partnership agreement, even if it has not been reduced to writing.
+In common law jurisdictions, a written partnership agreement is not legally required, but partners may benefit from a partnership agreement that articulates the important terms of their relationship.

-In business, two or more companies join forces in a joint venture, a buyer-supplier relationship, a strategic alliance or a consortium to i) work on a project (e.g. industrial or research project) which would be too heavy or too risky for a single entity, ii) join forces to have a stronger position on the market, iii) comply with specific regulation (e.g. in some emerging countries, foreigners can only invest in the form of partnerships with local entrepreneurs).
-In this case, the alliance may be structured in a process comparable to a Mergers & Acquisitions transaction.
-A large literature in business and management has paid attention to the formation and management of partnership agreements.
+In business, two or more companies join forces in a joint venture, a buyer–supplier relationship, a strategic alliance or a consortium to i) work on a project (e.g. industrial or research project) which would be too heavy or too risky for a single entity, ii) join forces to have a stronger position on the market, iii) comply with specific regulation (e.g. in some emerging countries, foreigners can only invest in the form of partnerships with local entrepreneurs).
+In this case, the alliance may be structured in a process comparable to a mergers and acquisitions transaction.
+A large literature in business and management has paid attention to forming and managing partnership agreements.
 It has, in particular, shown the role of contracts and relational mechanisms to organize business partnerships.

-Partnerships present the involved parties with complex negotiation and special challenges that must be navigated unto agreement.
+Partnerships present the involved parties with complex negotiations and special challenges that must be navigated to agreement.
 Overarching goals, levels of give-and-take, areas of responsibility, lines of authority and succession, how success is evaluated and distributed, and often a variety of other factors must all be negotiated.
 Once an agreement is reached, the partnership is typically enforceable by civil law, especially if well documented.
-Partners who wish to make their agreement affirmatively explicit and enforceable typically draw up Articles of Partnership.
+Partners who wish to make their agreement affirmatively explicit and enforceable typically draw up articles of partnership.
 Trust and pragmatism are also essential as it cannot be expected that everything can be written in the initial partnership agreement, therefore quality governance and clear communication are critical success factors in the long run.
 It is common for information about formally partnered entities to be made public, such as through a press release, a newspaper ad, or public records laws.